tomcatmanager/tomcatmanager/docs/interactive/themes.rst

     Make your own copy of a built-in or gallery theme with 'theme clone'.
     You can then edit your copy of the theme with 'theme edit'.

 The themes are divided into two sections.
 Gallery themes are retrieved from a website and must be installed locally before they can be used.
-Local themes have already been installed and are available for use.
-Some local themes are included with the ``tomcat-manager`` distribution.
+User themes have already been installed and are available for use.
+Some themes are included with the ``tomcat-manager`` distribution, and are marked with an asterisk to indicate they are built-in.
 These themes can be used and cloned, but may not be modified.
+You can clone one of these built-in themes and give it the same name, if you do so, the asterisk will disappear and you will be able to edit the theme.

 Setting a Theme